 How to Avoid Harmful Organisms

-Harmful organisms are transmitted through fecal contamination of food or water and by person-to-person contact.[10,12] If your system is overtaken by protozoa, the problem will be apparent.
+Harmful organisms are transmitted through fecal contamination of food or water and by person-to-person contact.[10,12] If your system is overtaken by protozoa, the concern will be apparent.
 Worms, however, can live inside the human gastrointestinal tract for years without causing symptoms.
 When symptoms do appear, they tend to surface in the form of digestive issues.

 Proactive measures are the best defense against all types of harmful organisms.
 Strategies to avoid harmful organisms include: